CyclotronResearchCentre/bidsme/README.md

 sub-<subId>/ses-<sesId>/<DataType>/<seriesNo>-<seriesId>/<datafiles>
 ```
 where `subId` and `sesId` are the subject and session label, as defined by BIDS standard.
-`DataType` is an unique label identifying the modality of data, e.g. `EEG` or `MRI`.
+`DataType` is a unique label identifying the modality of data, e.g. `EEG` or `MRI`.
-`seriesNo` and `seriesId` are the unique identification of given recording series
+`seriesNo` and `seriesId` are the unique identifiers of a given recording series,
-which can be defined as a set of recording sharing the same recording parameters
+defined as a set of recordings sharing the same recording parameters
-(e.g. set of 2D slices for same fMRI scan).
+(e.g. a set of 2D slices from the same fMRI scan).

-A generic data-set can be organized into prepared dataset using `prepare` command.
+A generic dataset can be organized into a prepared dataset using the `prepare` command.
-In addition of parameters cited [above](#gen_cli),
+In addition to the parameters cited [above](#gen_cli),
 some additional parameters are defined:

-- `--part-template` with path to the sidecar json file (template) for future `participant.tsv` file.
+- `--part-template` allows to specify the path to the sidecar json file (template) used to create the future `participant.tsv` file.
 	It is expected to follow the [BIDS-defined structure](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#tabular-files).
 	It should include **all** needed column descriptions, including the mandatory `participant_id`
-- `--sub-prefix` sets the subject prefix in original dataset and can include path.
+- `--sub-prefix` allows to specify the prefix identified the subject data in the original dataset.
+It can include parts of the path to the subjects folders.
-	For example if in original dataset subject folders are stored in `participants` folder
+	For example, if in the original dataset the subject folders are stored in `participants` folder
-	(`participants/001`, `participants/002` etc.. ), then setting `sub-prefix` to `participants/`
+	(`participants/001`, `participants/002` etc.. ), then setting the `sub-prefix` to `participants/`
-	(note the slash) will make `prepare` search for subjects in correct folder.
+	(note the slash) will make `prepare` search for subjects in the correct folder(s).
-	The paths can contain wildcard character `*` in case if different participants
+	The specified path can contain a wildcard character `*`, to reach data stored in folders with different naming.
+For example, in case different participants
-	are stored in different folders (e.g. `patients/001` and `control/002`).
-Both can be
+	are stored in different folders (e.g. `patients/001` and `control/002`), both will be
-	reached by  `--sub-prefix '*/'`.
+	reached by setting `--sub-prefix '*/'`.
 	If used, wildcard characters must be protected by single quote in order to avoid shell expansion.
-	The non-path part of prefix is removed from subject id.
+	Note that the non-path part of the prefix, if any, is removed from subject Id.
 	For this reason wildcard is forbidden outside the path.
-- `--ses-prefix` sets the session prefix in the same manner as `sub-prefix` above
+- `--ses-prefix` allows to specify the session prefix in the same manner as `sub-prefix` above
-- `--no-subject` and `--no-session` are mandatory to indicate if the original dataset subjects and respectively
+- `--no-subject` and `--no-session` are mandatory to designate the case in which the original data of subjects and their respective
 	sessions are not stored in dedicated folders.
-- `--recfolder folder=type` options indicates in what folders the actual data is stored,
+- `--recfolder folder=type` allows to specify in which folders the original data are stored,
-	and what is the type of data.
+	and which one is the type of data.
-	For example `nii=MRI` tells that the `nii` subfolders contains MRI data.
+	For example, `nii=MRI` tells that the `nii` subfolders contains MRI data.
 	The wildcard is allowed in the folder name.

-`prepare` iteratively scans the original dataset and determine the subjects and sessions Id from
+`prepare` iteratively scans the original dataset and determines the subjects and sessions Ids based on the
 folder names.
-Subject Id is taken from the name of top-most folder, and session from its sub-folder
+Subject Id is derived from the name of the top-most folder, whereby session Id is derived from its sub-folder
 (modulo the `prefix` parameters).

-The Id are taking as it, with removal of all non alphanumerical characters.
+The Ids are taken as they are, with removal of all non alphanumerical characters.
 For example, if subject folder is called `s0123-control`, the subject Id will be
 `sub-s0123control`.
-If the folders name contain a prefix, that you don't want to be part of Id,
+If the folder's name contains a prefix, that the user wants to exclude from the subject Id, this can be specified in the --sub-prefix option.
-For example with option `--sub-prefix s`, the subject folder `s0123-control` will
+For example, with option `--sub-prefix s`, the subject folder `s0123-control` will
 result in subject Id `sub-0123control`.

 If in the original dataset data is not organized in `subject/session` folders,